 a person’s perceptions of the practical aspects such as utility, ease of use and efficiency of the system

-Okay, that was a bit heavy, but it just means that the system, or in your case your website, should be quick, easy to use and offer the facilities that they expect from visiting your site.
-If visitors are looking to buy a book and end up on a site which takes five minutes to load, has hundreds of links and all they can see is information on how to stuff your turkey at Christmas then this is not very good UX.
+Okay, that was a bit heavy, but it just means that the system (or in your case your website) should be quick, easy to use and offer the facilities that visitors expect when on your site.
+If visitors are looking to buy a book and end up on site which takes five minutes to load, has hundreds of links and all they can see is information on how to stuff your turkey at Christmas then this is not very good UX.

 Another way to find out about what does and does not work in relation to UX and your website is to look at, and use, other websites.
-Look at them with bias, not prejudice – what do YOU like about the site?
+Look at them with bias, not prejudice.
+What do YOU like about the site?
 Do YOU find it easy to use?
-Does everything on the site do what YOU expect it to do?
+Does everything on the site do what YOU expect it to?
 Why am I emphasising on the ‘you’?
-Because your the one they have designed the website for.
-This is an excellent way to be empathetic – you are seeing their website from your point of view, a user.
+Because you’re the one they have designed the website for.
+This is an excellent way to be empathetic.
+You are seeing their website from your point of view, a user.
 You can pick up some excellent tips and ideas by doing this.

 Look at the professional websites too.
 Do not be tempted to copy them exactly, but they have been designed with large budgets and professionals in the web development field.
 These designs have been proven to work and you could do worse than to take some of your experience of these sites and use them in your own designs.
 This is not just about the layout and whether it is easy to use.
 This is about colour and imagery.
 The user wants to feel how they expect to feel when they visit your site.

 Did you notice how I did not say comfortable or welcome or any of those warm, fuzzy words?
 That’s because it is the experience you are after!
 If you have a website which is about horror films and zombies and you want to scare the living daylights out of your visitors then you probably wouldn’t want to design it with pastel colours, nicely curved boxes and fluffy clouds drifting by (unless that is part of your plan).